FV4005

 At the outbreak of the Second World War, British tanks had three different overall purposes:

-- Infantry tanks - slow, heavily armoured tank that provided infantry support.
+• Infantry tanks - slow, heavily armoured that provided infantry support.

-At the outbreak of war some of these tanks were extremely capable vehicles, particularly infantry tank Matilda II.
-During the war tank development proceeded at an incredible pace; effectively a new generation of tanks superior to those that came before were created every year.
-When France fell and the British army was evacuated from Dunkirk, virtually all of Britain's tanks had been abandoned.
-The decision was made that in order to make up for this, rather than concentrate on tank development which would result in improved tanks at a later date, Britain would instead make as many existing tank models as possible as soon as possible to replenish lost numbers, and only then restart development.
+Some of these tanks were extremely capable vehicles, particularly infantry tank Matilda II.
+As the war progressed, tank development proceeded at an incredible pace; effectively a new generation of tanks superior to those that came before were created every year.
+When France fell and the British army was evacuated from Dunkirk, virtually all of Britain's tanks were abandoned in France.
+The decision was made that in order to make up for this, rather than pursue tank development which would result in improved tanks at a later date, Britain would instead concentrate making as many existing tank models as possible as soon as possible to replenish lost numbers, and only then restart development.
 This essentially meant that for the rest of the war, Britain's tank development was a year behind that of Germany and other nations.

 It should be said that there were also two other key reasons for British tank's poor performance: transport logistics and engine size.
 In the years leading up to the Second World War there was a high tax on road vehicles with large engine sizes.
 This killed demand for powerful engines, meaning Britain's motor industry had no experience or capacity in making them when large, powerful engines were needed to power tanks.
 This meant that for much of the war, Britain's tanks were underpowered, resulting in them either being very slow, or if mobile, lightly armoured.

 The logistic issue was that the more powerful a tank's gun is, the larger it is.
 The larger the gun, the larger the turret needed to fit it, and the larger the turret ring needed to attach the turret to the tank's hull.
-If a tank is going to be transported by rail, the turret ring width is limited, which in turn limits the size of the gun that the tank can use.
+If a tank is going to be transported by rail, the width of both the tank as a whole and specifically the turret ring is limited, which in turn limits the size of the gun that the tank can use.
 Also, the more powerful and armoured a tank, the heavier it is.
+The heavier a tank, the more powerful - and therefore larger - the engine needed to power it, and thus again increasing the tank's weight1.
 Britain is an island and for a tank to be used in combat, it needs to be shipped, with most dockside cranes limited to carrying no more than 30 tons.
 With both weight and size limited, British tanks were constrained in ways that German and Russian tanks were not.

 The experience of being forced to fight the war with poorly performing tanks led the British army to resolve that in any potential upcoming war, Britain would have the best tanks in the world.